unhingedporter/DataStructureMustKnow/javascript/ds/String.md

             - First “azxxzy” is reduced to “azzy”.
             The string “azzy” contains duplicates,
             so it is further reduced to “ay”.
+        - Can be done either with signature match or stack approach

 * Check if string is rotated by two places